 - Know your rights and seek legal advice.
 For more information, visit: ilrc.org or ready-california.org.

 Am I still eligible for financial aid?

 California DACA recipients’ eligibility for state financial aid under the California Dream Act is NOT affected by changes to DACA.
 Eligible California undocumented students still qualify for AB 540 (in-state tuition) and the California Dream Act.
-The California Dream Act application launches on October 1, 2017.
-Visit: caldreamact.org
+Learn more about the California Dream Act at caldreamact.org.